Graylog2/se-poc-docs/src/On Prem POC/installing graylog-server.md

 This page will provide instructions for how to install Graylog.

+To get started, use ssh to connect to your linux server, so that you can paste the commands into the terminal window.

 ## Housekeeping

 Assumes housekeeping steps from [Installing MongoDB](installing%20mongodb.md#housekeeping) have been completed.